Last Updated on December 14, 2021

 Your business is running; you’re making sales; inventory is turning over, but are you making a profit?
-There are many costs involved in running a business, from salaries to rent to insurance, and even more so in the early days of a new company when the investments typically surpass the initial sales.
+There are many costs involved in running a business, from salaries to rent to insurance to payroll, and even more so in the early days of a new company when the investments typically surpass the initial sales.

 It is critical to know whether your profits exceed your costs to run a profitable business.
 Running a break-even analysis is one of the first essential steps.